How to Do Payroll in South Carolina: Everything Employers Need to Know

 ---|---|

-Step 9: Document and store your payroll records.
-It’s important to keep records for all of your employees, even those terminated, for at least three years.
+It’s important to keep records for all of your employees, even those terminated, for at least three years as stated by SC Code of Laws.
 Learn more in our article on retaining payroll records.

-Step 10: Complete year-end payroll reports.
-You will need to complete W-2s for all employees, and 1099s for all independent contractors.
-Both employees and contractors must have received these documents by Jan.
-31 of the following year.
-You’ll also need to submit individual copies for each worker to the IRS along with a form that summarizes the information on each (W3 Form summarizes all W2 forms, and Form 1096 summarizes all 1099 forms).
+Complete W-2s for all employees, and 1099s for all independent contractors, distributing them by January 31 of the following year.
+Also, submit individual copies for each worker to the IRS with a summary form.
+(W3 Form summarizes all W2 forms, and Form 1096 summarizes all 1099 forms).

 Download our free checklist to help you keep track as you do the steps.